scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

   particular software package.

 - Organize a crowd-sourced development of "textbook companions" for popular textbooks used in the curriculum.
-A textbook companion is created when every solved example in a text is solved using a particular open source software package like Scilab or Python.
+A textbook companion is created by coding every solved example in a text using a particular open source software package like Scilab or Python.

 - Support user questions on a forum for the packages that are promoted.